-When does ovulation occur – what are the signs and symptoms of it?
+When does ovulation occur?
+What are the symptoms of it?

 Ovulation is the process whereby a mature egg cell is released after developing in the woman's ovary.
 It is a crucial phase of the menstrual cycle, which is triggered thanks to the action of female sex hormones.